 New Year’s Resolution: Get Started on the Messaging Journey…

 This next year, resolve to start walking down the path of messaging.

 If you haven’t yet text-enabled your local and Toll-Free numbers, now is the time.
 We can text-enable your individual phone numbers, provide a simple web interface and give you a customizable, chatbot on your newly text-enabled phone number – all in less time that it takes to brew a cup of coffee.

 The next step is to implement a simple chatbot.
 We highly recommend getting started by identifying the most common questions your business is asked.
-Then, implement a simple chatbot like Angie the Answer Bot that can answer those common questions.
+Then, implement a simple, automated messaging solution that can answer those common questions.